Mehhstack/victron-monitoring-platform/node-red/README.md

 - Polls Victron data at intervals
 - Transforms data into structured JSON
 - Sends via HTTP or direct InfluxDB integration

----

-## Notes

-- Designed to be lightweight and reliable
-- Can operate in low connectivity environments
-- Easily extendable for additional metrics